hawleyfarm/hawleyfarm.github.com/content/booking.md

 We can take payment by cheque, bank transfer.

-Cider Press sleeps 6 three bedrooms, Wagon House sleeps 4 two bedrooms, Stables sleep up to seven two large bedrooms with sofa bed in living room .
+Cider Press sleeps 6 three bedrooms, Wagon House sleeps 4 two bedrooms, Stables sleep up to 7 in two large bedrooms with sofa bed in living room .

 "Fantastic cottages, spacious and modern well located to Lyme Regis and other areas"